 Now sprinkle a bit of the almonds on top of each one.

-Bake in the preheated oven just until the cookies solidify, about 8 minutes.
+Bake in the preheated oven just until the cookies no longer look wet, about 8 minutes.
 They should still look a bit doughy when you remove them from the oven -- they will firm up a bit as they cool.
 Leave them on the baking sheet for a couple minutes, then transfer them to a cooling rack.